AideenM12/Joyce-English-School-MS4/README.md

 ### Project and Repository Creation

 1. Navigate to [Github](https://github.com/).
-2. Create a new repository by first clicking the green button labelled new on the top left of the screen.
+2. Create a new repository by first clicking the green button labeled new on the top left of the screen.
 3. Select the Code Institute template in the templates section.
 4. Give the repository a name, in this case Joyce-English-School-MS4.
 5. Click the green 'Create Repository' button at the bottom of the page.